1983 Coalinga earthquake: Damage

 Six bridges of 60 in the area sustained measurable structural damage, which consisted of hairline cracks and spalling at the top of the support columns, fracturing and displacement of wing walls and parapets, and settlement of fill.

 All public utilities were damaged, but the water system continued to function despite many leaks in its transmission piping.
 Gas was shut off for several days because of broken piping and leaks, but only temporary interruptions of electric and telephone services were reported.
-One large section of old concrete sewerage west of the downtown area partly collapsed but continued to function.
+One large section of old concrete sewerage west of the downtown area partially collapsed but continued to function.

 In the oil fields near Coalinga, surface facilities such as pumping units, storage tanks, pipelines, and support buildings were all damaged to some degree.
-One oil company administration building, about 7 km north of Coalinga, sustained major structural damage, and its two brick chimneys were toppled.
+One oil company administration building, about 7 km north of Coalinga, sustained major structural damage, and its two brick chimneys toppled.
 Subsurface damage, including collapsed or parted well casing, was observed on fourteen of 1,725 active wells.